SolidRun/atf-marvell/docs/plat/marvell/cgx.md

         uint64_t reserved2:28;
 };

-Since the command uses CGX framework, any CGX IDx and LMAC IDx can be passed.
+Since the command uses CGX framework, any CGX IDx and LMAC IDx other than CGX index as 0 can be passed (CGX0 is mapped to NIX and used by kernel).
 For all the GSERC that corresponds to CPRI, initial boot time configuration should be ethernet.
 Later, user can send this command to switch to CPRI.

 * The command expects GSERC and lane as index with the requested RATE(baudrate).
 This command handles the change from ethernet to CPRI and different